Our blueberry season begins right after the 4th of July and runs in to early August.

 Our peach orchard opens for picking from mid-August to mid-September.

-Apples start with crisp Paula Reds in late August and going through hefty Northern Spies in mid-to-late October.
+Apples start with crisp Paula Reds in late August and go through hefty Northern Spies in mid-to-late October.
 Other Quonquont apple varieties include Empress, Empire, Mollies Delicious, Cortland, Macoun, McIntosh, Gala, Ida Red, Fortune, Jonagold, Golden Delicious, and Rome Beauty.
 Sweet, tart, eating or cooking, we’ve got apples for every taste!

 As always, the Quonquont farm stand sells picked fruit, cut flowers, and a variety of interesting and delicious locally made products.